AmperSam-git/bldc-baserom/README.txt

 Baserom Notes
 -------------
-The baserom was built with Lunar Magic 3.31, to avoid possible problems related to Lunar Magic version it's recommended to make your level with that same version.
+The baserom was built with Lunar Magic 3.31, to avoid possible problems related to Lunar Magic version it's recommended to make your level with that same version (3.31).

 Documentation
 -------------
-The "Docs" folder will have all the information about the things included in the baserom.
+The "Docs" folder in the main baserom directory has files with information about all the things included in the baserom.
+READ THESE BEFORE SEEKING ASSISTANCE, they may already answer concerns.

 Using AddMusicK
 ---------------
-In order for the retry system's death SFX to work the included files for AddMusicK (in "AMK Files" folder) must be included in your project.
+Adding custom music is permitted for this contest but in order for the retry system's death SFX to work, some files are included for AddMusicK (in "AMK Files" folder) ought to be included in your project.
+If you forget to include these it will be alright.